nabsul/kcert/README.md

 # KCert: A Basic Let's Encrypt Cert Manager for Kubernetes

-Note: This is very experimental.
-Testers, feedback and feature requests are welcome, but please do not use in production environments.

-The goal of this project is to provide a simple, easy to run, easy to understand alternative to `cert-manager`:
+KCert aims to be the simple, easy to run, easy to understand alternative to [cert-manager](https://github.com/jetstack/cert-manager):

 - Instead of a Helm chart or 26000 lines of yaml, `KCert` deploys with less than 100 lines of yaml
 - Instead of custom resources, `KCert` uses the existing standard objects